 Creating the Teams Auto Attendant for Extension Dialing

-Now that your AzureAD and users are configured properly, you can configure your auto attendant.
+Now that your Entra ID and Teams users are configured properly, you can configure your auto attendant.

 For this part of the blog, we assume that you know how to create an auto attendant at a basic level.
-The Resource Account for the auto attendant must have the Teams Phone System Resource Account License assigned to it as this auto attendant will be assigned a direct phone number.
+The Resource Account for the auto attendant must have a Teams Phone Resource Account license assigned to it (formerly known as the Phone System Resource Account license).
 Make sure that this has been assigned before proceeding.

-First, assign the phone number to the resource account that external people will call.
+Assign the phone number to the resource account that external callers will use to access the auto attendant.

-Under call routing options, click ‘Play menu options’.
-Add a greeting.
-This can be custom recorded or using Text to Speech.
-In your greeting, make sure to instruct the caller what to do e.g. “If you know the extension of the person you want to speak to, enter it now followed by the # key“.
-Then under ‘Directory Search’ select ‘Dial by extension’ and press next.
+- Add a greeting (custom recording or Text-to-Speech).
+In your greeting, instruct the caller what to do, e.g., “If you know the extension of the person you want to speak to, enter it now followed by the # key.”

 Suggested blog post: How To Connect Multiple Carriers To Microsoft Teams